National Center for Atmospheric Research (NCAR)

 About the Science

 - This animation is based on simulation runs from Version 3 of the National Center for Atmospheric Research (NCAR) Community Climate System Model.
-This version does not handle deep convection in the atmosphere, tropical precipitation, albedo, Arctic sea ice concentration, etc. included in the most recent version 4.
+This version of the model does not account for deep convection in the atmosphere, or changes in tropical precipitation, albedo, or Arctic sea ice concentration.
+These features are included in the next generation (Version 4) of this climate model.

 - Comments from expert scientist: It's a good summary of what one model projects for future temperature.
 The video is straightforward and gets the point across well.
 The important scientific assumptions (i.e. emissions) are explicitly pointed out.
 It also points out the significant cooling effect of volcanic eruptions, which is rarely shown as explicitly.